vvscode/docs/docs/tutorials/tutorials-net/building-an-ios-client-for-number-verification-part-2.md

 ---
-title: "Building an iOS Client for Number Verification - Part 2"
+title: Building an iOS Client for Number Verification - Part 2
+excerpt: >-
-excerpt: "We implement the number verification system for a mobile device in this tutorial."
+  We implement the number verification system for a mobile device in this tutorial.
 ---
 > **Update**
 >